Resistor52/cloud_dfir_demo/README.md

 Next, upload the kernel module to the Incident Response Workstation that was created in STEP 1.
 Also load the SSH Key that can be used to access the target workstation.
 For purposes of this demo, it is assumed that the kernel module and SSH key are all in the home directory (/home/ec2-user).

 ## STEP 3 - Prepare a Demonstration Target
-For this step, simply launch another Amazon Linux (use ami-cfe4b2b0) but be sure that you use the same SSH Key that was uploaded to the Incident Response Workstation.
-Note that the Security Group must be configured to allow SSH connectivity from the IR Workstation.
+For this step, simply launch another Amazon Linux t2.micro EC2 instance and in Step 3 of the Launch wizard, expand the "Advanced Details" part of the form and paste in the following code in the User Data field:

 ```
 #!/bin/bash